Persistent Homology for Structural Characterization in Disordered Systems: Methods

+We define a mapping from the results of PH on point cloud data to a real number in the range $[0,+\infty)$, referred to as the Separation Index (SI).

-\textit{Separation Index.} For a temporal point cloud $P$ with $N$ points evolving over time step $t$, we obtain its PD at time step $t$, i.e., $\{(b_{H_i}^j(t), d_{H_i}^j(t))\}$, where $i \in {0,1,2}$, $j \in [1,\beta^{\text{max}}_i] \cap \mathbb{N}$, and $\beta^{\text{max}}_i$ is the maximum Betti number for the homology class $H_i$ over the range of $\epsilon$.
+\textit{Separation Index.} For a temporal point cloud $P$ with $N$ points evolving over time step $t$, we obtain its PD at time step $t$, i.e., $\{(b_{H_i}^j(t), d_{H_i}^j(t))\}$, where $i \in \{0,1,2\}$, $j \in [1,\beta^{\text{max}}_i] \cap \mathbb{N}$, and $\beta^{\text{max}}_i$ is the maximum Betti number for the homology class $H_i$ over the range of $\epsilon$.
 The PD is generated by plotting the birth-persistence pairs $(b_{H_i}^j(t), d_{H_i}^j(t))$ corresponding to each homology class in a 2D Cartesian coordinate system.
 We define a new non-parametric metric, the Separation Index (SI), based on descriptive statistics to quantify the clarity of the boundary between clusters of $H_1$ and $H_2$ on the PD:

+The process of increasing $\epsilon$ from 0 can be interpreted as the emergence and disappearance of topological features.
+As defined in Eq.~\ref{label:si}, the subscript $j$ denotes the index of each topological feature within the homology group, corresponding to each birth-persistence pair in the barcode data.
+The Betti number $\beta_i^{\max}$ indicates the total number of topological features in $H_i$, meaning the total number of birth-persistence pairs in dimension $i$.
+The time step $t$ captures the evolution of the system at different time points.
+Ultimately, SI quantifies the separation between the point clusters corresponding to different homology classes in the PD by calculating the sum of mean differences of the $(b,d)$ pairs in $H_1$ and $H_2$ to the sum of their standard deviations.

-SI is applicable to both local and global characterizations.
-As shown in Fig.~\ref{fig:visual_si}, the PD of a homogeneous LJ system typically displays a characteristic pattern: $H_0$ persistence points align along a vertical line on the left, while $H_1$ and $H_2$ persistence points form two distinct but adjacent clusters in the lower-right corner.
+As shown in Fig.~\ref{fig:visual_si}, SI provides an intuitive visual interpretation.
+Specifically, the PD of a homogeneous Lennard-Jones (LJ) system, generated by Protocol 1, as defined in Sec.~\ref{sec:md_protocols}, typically displays a characteristic pattern: $H_0$ persistence points align along a vertical line on the left, while $H_1$ and $H_2$ persistence points form two distinct but adjacent clusters in the lower-right corner.
 The value of SI quantifies the clarity of the boundary between these $H_1$ and $H_2$ clusters, providing a measure of particle ordering within the analyzed region.
 The figure illustrates the distribution of these clusters and their boundary, with the SI calculated from the mean difference and combined standard deviation of the clusters.

 Notably, SI is a purely mathematical and non-ML metric derived from the descriptive statistics of persistent homology, providing a complementary perspective to traditional physical methods.
-For comparison, we also defined a scalar field, Global Softness (detailed in Eq.~\ref{label:softness}), derived from the ML results, to quantify the overall trend of fluidity in the system over time.
+Besides, SI is applicable to both local and global characterizations, as the objects they describe are essentially point clouds.